warcraftSimple/hello_world/readme.txt

 Git is a distribution version control system
-Git is a software and free
+Git is free software distribute under GPL
+Git has a mutable index called stage